Top 10 Felting Kits for Halloween

 This needle felted zombie brain pin cushion involves intermediate needle felting project due to patience and attention to detail.
 This project involves combining 3D printing and needle felting to create a felted brain that sits inside a 3D printed zombie skull.
 This project is a great way to combine technical skills, design and art skills in your school, library or community makerspace.
 Check out the Magic Trout Imaginarium's tutorial for the 3D Printed Zombie Brain Pin Cushion

 Little ghosts make great beginner Halloween projects for those who want to decorate.
-These projects are quite easy to create quickly, only use 2 colors of wool roving and you can really play with the shape of the body and the expressions on each of the ghosties!
+These projects are quite easy to create quickly.
+Felted ghosts only use 2 colors of wool roving.
+You can really sculpt the shape of the body aand add fun expressions on each of your ghosties!

 Check out the Magic Trout Imaginarium's Pinterest board for more creepy felted Halloween decor ideas.